Humans are all equals in the eye of Allah SWT

 “The believer continues to be safe in his religion as long as he does not unlawfully spill blood.”
 (Sahih Bukhari 6469)

 Humanity is the ability to trust, the ability to connect, the ability to touch.
 To be human means we can move, create, love, share and laugh.
-One example to inculcate the ability to serve mankind in humans is about the “Good Samaritan” who has helped a sick man and did not even care to reveal his identity to the people.
+One example to inculcate the ability to serve mankind in humans is about the “Good Samaritan” who helped a sick man and did not even care to reveal his identity to the people.
 Allah says:

 هُوَ اللَّهُ الْخَالِقُ الْبَارِئُ الْمُصَوِّرُ ۖ لَهُ الْأَسْمَاءُ الْحُسْنَىٰ